ahmadajmi/learning-javascript/README.md

 #### Problems with global variables

 - Shared on all the code base
-- Are all on the global object and can make conflicts with other name from other thied party plugin.
+- Are all on the global object and can make conflicts with other name from other third party plugin.

 ### Using `delete` to delete variables

 - variables declared using the `var` keyword can't be deleted.
-- Variables created in the global can be deleted, this is because thay are properties of the global object.
+- Variables created in the global can be deleted, this is because they are properties of the global object.

 ``` javascript
 var global = 'global';